port2077/jax_projects/README.md

 ## Updates

+  - 16/03/2025
+    - Added Bigram Language Model implementation in pure JAX.

   - 05/03/2025
     - Added a new section on the nano-gpt implementation in JAX.
     - encode,decode and batching functions are added to the nano-gpt implementation in JAX.

   - 10/02/2025
     - Optimized the JAX code to use @nnx.jit only to the training step function and not on the data loading and decoding of the batches of data.